Is mileage reimbursement taxable income?

-The short answer is that mileage reimbursement may or may not be taxed as income.
-In this article we will quickly go over when reimbursements for operating and driving a vehicle for business can be taxed as pay and when it can not.
+Mileage reimbursement may or may not be taxable as income depending on your situation.
+In this article, we go over the instances when mileage reimbursement for operating and driving a vehicle for business purposes is taxed as income and when it is not.

 The IRS lists the details of Accountable Plans online.
 We recommend you read through our appropriate guide for employees, employers or self-employed as well as the requirements for mileage records to make sure your reimbursement will not be taxed.

-Any reimbursement that is considered "nonaccountable", e.g. does not meet the requirements for an Accountable Plan, is taxed as income.
-That means:
+Any reimbursement that is considered "nonaccountable", e.g. does not meet the requirements for an Accountable Plan, is taxable as income.
+This includes:

-How exactly the employee is reimbursed does not matter — mileage allowance and reimbursements are both compared to the IRS's mileage rate.
-As long as they are less than or equal to the rate and accountable, the reimbursement will avoid taxation.
+It does not matter how exactly you are reimbursed as an employee — mileage allowance and reimbursements are both compared to the IRS mileage rate.
+As long as they are less than or equal to the rate and accountable, the reimbursement will not be taxed.

 How to automate your mileage logbook

 IRS Mileage Guide

 - Mileage rates 2020

 - IRS mileage rate 2021

 - IRS mileage rate 2022